Tugdual-G/TrimeshViewer/README.md

 - zoom and rotate with the mouse
 - show the current orientation
 - perspective projection
-- Animation using a callback funtion
+- Animation using a callback function

 __Mesh:__
 - curvature, normal, ordered one-ring, and ordered-adjacency computation